TheLonelyGhost/rokudev-nix/README.md

 }
 ```

-**Updating:** Anytime you want to update what roku-devtools-nix offers, run `nix flake lock --update-input roku-devtools` and rebuild your nix expression acccordingly.
+**Updating:** Anytime you want to update what roku-devtools offers, run `nix flake lock --update-input roku-devtools` and rebuild your nix expression acccordingly.

 ### Without Flakes